 A little while ago I gave a talk at the offices of the Saskatchewan Writers Guild for the Saskatchewan chapter of CANSCAIP, the Canadian Society of Children’s Authors, Illustrators and Performers (that’s their logo at left).
 This is more or less what I said.
 I didn’t start out as a writer.
 Like most writers, I started out as a reader.
 My parents …

-Permanent link to this article: https://www.ecblake.com/2016/08/how-to-write-young-adult-fantasy-more-story-less-pretentiousness/
+Permanent link to this article: http://www.ecblake.com/2016/08/how-to-write-young-adult-fantasy-more-story-less-pretentiousness/

 Great video about the best genre literary conference anywhere: When Words Collide